 - Wrappers: 10 rice paper sheets or large lettuce leaves

-- Marinade: 2 tablespoons soy sauce, 1 tablespoon oyster sauce, 1 tablespoon fish sauce, 1 teaspoon sugar, and cracked black pepper to taste
+- Marinade: 2 tablespoons soy sauce, 1 tablespoon oyster sauce, 1 tablespoon fish sauce, 1 teaspoon sugar, cracked black pepper to taste

 Directions to Prepare